Course Introduction to Programming

 */

-Notice that, as commented in the code, the first statement is false, the second is false and the third is true.
-To make the visualization easier, we can represent it in the following way:
+Notice that, as commented in the code, the first statement is false, the second is false, and the third is true.
+To make it easier to visualize, we can represent it as follows:

 if(false && false || true){